smolijar/gitwiki-thesis/src/analysis/user-access.md

 # gitolite end
 ```
 Gitolite restricts incoming users from full access via SSH configuration.
-Notice the `authorized_keys` file with running Gitolite with several users in listing \ref{lst:gitolite:authkeys}.
+Notice the `authorized_keys` file with running Gitolite with several users in the listing \ref{lst:gitolite:authkeys}.
 The file `authorized_keys` does not only contain the public keys authorized for access, one per line.
 Apart from many options irrelevant at this moment, it contains an option `command`.
 It _"specifies that the command is executed whenever this key is used for authentication.
 The command supplied by the user (if any) is ignored. (...)
 This option might be useful to restrict certain public keys to perform just a specific operation.
 An example might be a key that permits remote backups but nothing else."_ [@openbsd:ssh:command]